dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 In the past, religion has been used to imprint experience types and to encourage social flux, which induces transmission of information and beliefs amoung its participants.
-Religious customs that are social, like regular attendance of church, drive social flux that trigger permeation of information through social networks.
+Religious customs that are social, like regular attendance of church, drive social flux that triggers permeation of information through social networks.
 There are evolutionary dynamics to religions and belief systems.
 There are real benefits to their practices.
 The religions that managed to hold on to